pratikshadeo24/DataCensor-Pipeline/README.md

 #### Name: Pratiksha Deodhar

 ## Description
-The objective of this project is to design and implement a data pipeline that is proficient in detecting and censoring sensitive information within the Enron email dataset.
+<p align="justify"> The objective of this project is to design and implement a data pipeline that is proficient in detecting and censoring sensitive information within the Enron email dataset.
 This entails developing a system that can meticulously iterate through all email files identified by a specified glob pattern.
 Upon identification, the system applies its censorship logic to redact sensitive content found within each email.
 Following the redaction process, the pipeline is responsible for securely storing these censored emails in a designated folder.
-This ensures not only the secure handling of sensitive data but also organizes the output in a manner that facilitates easy archiving and accessibility for subsequent review or utilization.
+This ensures not only the secure handling of sensitive data but also organizes the output in a manner that facilitates easy archiving and accessibility for subsequent review or utilization. </p>

 ## How to Install
 ### 1. Download pyenv: